BIOL275-MSUM/eda-MaryJo-Nelson/README.md

 ### Data Analysis

-The first thing I did in my analysis of the data was to make a series of graphs using many functions in (ggplot2) to compare various patterns to each other in order to determine if any beginning patterns were beginning to emerge (Wickham 2016).
-One of the things I wanted to look at was when surveyors were most likely to observe birds, both with with regard to time of day and time of year, so I created
+The first thing I did in my analysis of the data was to make a series of graphs using many functions in (ggplot2) to compare various variables to each other in order to determine if any patterns were beginning to emerge (Wickham 2016).
+One of the things I wanted to look at was when surveyors were most likely to observe birds, both with with regard to time of day and time of year, so I created several histograms using geom\_histogram in (ggplot2) to visualize the number of observances that were occurring, regardless of species, at each time of day and year.
+I did this for all years combines, broken down by year, and also filtered for the Black-billed Cuckoo species.
+My second goal was to see if any patterns could be seen with regard to the types of landscape variables present where Black-billed Cuckoos had been observed.
+Prior to the very first survey, students had looked at aerial imagery of each point to estimate what percentage of the landscape in each area was herbaceous, shrub, forest, river, and bare.
+I used their estimations and, using the geom\_bar function in (ggplot2), I compared how many Black-billed Cuckoo observations had occurred at points with varying percentages of each landscape variable.

 ## Results